fsodari/BeansForDinner/README.md

 ## YAML Defined Classes
 What?
 You don't think normal people will want to write recipes in python.
 No problem!
 It's python and it can do anything.

-These recipe classes will mainly consist of methods returning strings.
+These recipe classes will mainly consist of methods returning strings and numbers.
 We can define recipes using human-readable yaml files, then use a RecipeFactory to create classes dynamically based on the configuration.
 As long as recipes stick to certain templates, the factory should be able to handle all method creation.

+recipe_factory.py shows an implementation using sample recipes stored in recipe_config

 ## Set up a python virtualenvironment